LexMainye/nbo_innovation_sprint/README.md

 ## Associated Organisations 🤝

-This project is proudly associated with the following **partner organisations**:
+This project is associated with the following **partner organisations**:

 * [Centre for Digital Language Inclusion](https://cdl-inclusion.com/) 🌐
 * [Senses Hub](https://senseshub.vision/) 🇰🇪